kcouliba/flutter_webview_issue_example/README.md

 3. The start page should be still available.
 Now you can press the play button.

 After executing these steps, you should be able to play the media as expected

+On a physical platform, the fullscreen page doesn't show, but the behavior remains the same.
+You have to press anywhere on screen before hitting the play button to expected the media to be played properly.